jina-ai/jina/README.md

 f = Flow().add()
 ```

 This creates a simple Flow with one [Pod](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#pods).

+### Visualize a Flow

 To visualize it, you can simply chain it with `.plot()`.
 If you are using Jupytner notebook, it will render a flowchart inline.

 <img src="https://github.com/jina-ai/jina/blob/master/.github/simple-flow0.svg?raw=true"/>

 `Gateway` is the entrypoint of the Flow.

+### Feed Data to a Flow

 Let's try send some random data to it via index functions:

 ```python
 import numpy as np